 Spongilla is a common freshwater sponge which is usually colonial and attached to sticks or wood pieces found in lakes and ponds.

 Every Spongilla individual is perforated with numerous Ostia and one osculum (which can be one for one individual or one for many individuals).

-Spongilla has a rhagon type of canal system and its skeleton comprises spongin fibers having silicious monaxon spicules.
+Spongilla has a rhagon type of canal system and its skeleton comprises spongin fibres having silicious monaxon spicules.

 Being delicate in structure, sponges grow as encrusting or branching masses and because of the algae that thrive on them, they appear greenish many times.

-Spongilla may attain a volume of over 2.5 K cubic centimeters.
+Spongilla may attain a volume of over 2.5 K cubic centimetres.

 Characteristics of Spongilla